Face Redness: How to Get Rid of Red Spots on Your Face

 What Causes Seborrhea?

-Health care experts aren’t sure exactly what causes seborrhea, but typical culprits include:
+Healthcare experts aren’t sure exactly what causes seborrhea, but typical culprits include:

 • Excess stress